 and thrilling story.
 The balance of culture and history with vampire lore and medical

-thriller storytelling elements make this one story readers are going to be hard-pressed
+thriller storytelling elements make this one story reader are going to be hard-pressed

 to ignore.